14 DAYS SAILING ITINERARY SOUTH FROM SPLIT

 Arrival in the ACI marina Split and finalization of the paperwork in our office.
 Boarding the boat around 5 PM and setting sails for the first destination – MILNA.
-Milna is a beautiful and peaceful village on the western side of the island of Brač, famous for its marvellous bay where emperor Diocletian found a secure harbour in the time of building his palace in Split.
-Nowadays, thanks to the fact that it is the biggest natural harbour on the island with even three marinas, it is a very popular nautical destination and the most usual first-night destination for charters starting from Split.
+Milna is a beautiful and peaceful village on the western side of the island of Brač, famous for its marvelous bay where emperor Diocletian found a secure harbor in the time of building his palace in Split.
+Nowadays, thanks to the fact that it is the biggest natural harbor on the island with even three marinas, it is a very popular nautical destination and the most usual first-night destination for charters starting from Split.
 Magnificent architecture, nice coves with pebble beaches as in town as in the close vicinity, a number of restaurants offering local delicacies are just a few of its attractions.

 The town of VIS is located in the north-eastern part of the island of Vis at the foot of a well-protected bay.
 Vis is a stretched settlement grown out of the two settlements, Kut and Luka, which became one entity in the 16th century.
 After the Second World War till the beginning of the Croatian War of Independence (1991-1995), Vis was closed for foreign tourists.
 It was a Yugoslav military base and the military remains witnessing this period are to be found all around Vis.
 Although the visitors, especially yachtsmen, are increasingly coming to Vis and the island is being changed daily, the authentic Mediterranean environment is still well preserved.
 For an overnight, you have the choice of mooring in the Vis port - harbor – town pier or Kut bay, or you could anchor in a bay.